 Effects Of Delayed Gastric Emptying On Oral Medications

-Lixisenatide containing products, including SOLIQUA 100/33, delays gastric emptying which may reduce the rate of absorption of orally administered medications.
+Lixisenatide-containing products, including SOLIQUA 100/33, delay gastric emptying which may reduce the rate of absorption of orally administered medications.
 Use caution when coadministering oral medications that have a narrow therapeutic ratio or that require careful clinical monitoring.
 These medications should be adequately monitored when concomitantly administered with lixisenatide.
 If such medications are to be administered with food, patients should be advised to take them with a meal or snack when lixisenatide is not administered.

 - Antibiotics, acetaminophen, or other medications that are particularly dependent on threshold concentrations for efficacy or for which a delay in effect is undesirable should be administered at least 1 hour before SOLIQUA 100/33 injection [see CLINICAL PHARMACOLOGY].

 - Oral contraceptives should be taken at least 1 hour before SOLIQUA 100/33 administration or 11 hours after [see CLINICAL PHARMACOLOGY].

 In clinical trials of lixisenatide there have been cases of anaphylaxis (frequency of 0.1% or 10 cases per 10,000 patient-years) and other serious hypersensitivity reactions including angioedema.
 Severe, life-threatening, generalized allergic reactions, including anaphylaxis, generalized skin reactions, angioedema, bronchospasm, hypotension, and shock can occur with insulins, including insulin glargine.
 There have been postmarketing reports of serious hypersensitivity reactions, including anaphylactic reactions and angioedema, in patients treated with SOLIQUA 100/33 [see ADVERSE REACTIONS].